Skip to main content

 MEDIUM AVAILABILITY

-Nshima (the national staple) is made from maize and is naturally gluten-free.
-Many traditional dishes based on cassava, sweet potatoes, and rice are safe options.
-Always verify ingredients as wheat flour may be used in some preparations.
+Nshima, the national staple, is made from maize and contains no gluten.
+Dishes built on cassava, sweet potatoes, and rice are usually safe too.
+Check the ingredients anyway, since wheat flour creeps into some preparations.

 halal